Lorraine Hansberry Theatre: Loss of co-founder

 "(Quentin) Easter co-founded Lorraine Hansberry Theatre with Stanley E. Williams in 1981, and served as its Executive Director since that time.
 He supervised the renovation and relocation of the theater to its former home at 620 Sutter Street — a one-half-million-dollar project which established Lorraine Hansberry Theatre as the first African-American Arts institution to be located in the high-profile theatre district of downtown San Francisco.
-Mr. Easter served as a panelist for the California Arts Council's Theatre Program, Multicultural Entry Level Program, and Multicultural Advancement Program.
+Easter served as a panelist for the California Arts Council's Theatre Program, Multicultural Entry Level Program, and Multicultural Advancement Program.
 He was saluted by KGO-TV 7 in 1990 with its 'Profiles in Excellence' Award; by KQED-TV in 2007 with its 'Local Heroes Award' for community involvement, leadership, and accomplishments.
 Other awards include the National Council of Negro Women Special Service Award 2006; San Francisco Black Pride Reggie Williams Achievement Award 2006; and the Thurgood Marshall College Fund Award of Excellence 2008.
 Under his direction, Lorraine Hansberry Theatre was honored with the Bay Area Critics' Circle's Paine Knickerbocker Award, for continued contributions to Bay Area theatre."

 The remainder of the season featured Stick Fly by Lydia R. Diamond (The Bluest Eye) and leading local actor Margo Hall in Fabulation by Pulitzer Prize winner Lynn Nottage (Ruined, Intimate Apparel).
 The first signs of trouble came with the postponement of Stick Fly from March until a later date.

-New Artistic Director
+New artistic director

-In September of 2020 The Lorraine Hansberry Theatre welcomed a new artistic director.
-The first female director for the theatre, Margo Hall.
-Margo has been active in theatre in the Bay area for over 30 years, with connections to the theatre throughout the span of her career.
+In September of 2020 the theatre hired Margo Hall as its first female artistic director.
+Hall was active in Bay Area theatre for over 30 years, with connections to the Lorraine Hansberry Theatre throughout her career.